gameblabla/rubbybird100/README.txt

 - Make sure the Android-sdk and NDK are installed.
 Installing the NDK through the SDK tools is recommended (/opt/android/android-sdk by default)

-And that should do it.
+That should do it.
 Linux compiling is easier, just run make in the folder.